 Centre for Integrated Rural Development (CIRD)

-Realizing its social responsibility, the University has established the Centre for Integrated Rural Development (CIRD) with the aim of bringing about integrated rural development through active dissemination of available knowledge, data and know how to the farming community.
+Realizing its social responsibility, GITAM has established the Centre for Integrated Rural Development (CIRD) with the aim of bringing about integrated rural development through active dissemination of available knowledge, data, and know-how to the farming community.

-Though the focus of the centre is on human and community development, yet it also aims towards technology transfer to the farmers for the improvement in agricultural production and quality of life.
-The centre would focus on injecting new technological inputs in agricultural and agro based industries related to biotechnology, biodiversity, eco-technology, etc., and also encouraging the farmers to grow tree-born oil seeds for biodiesel production.
+Though the focus of the centre is on human and community development, yet it also aims towards technology transfer to the farmers for improvement in agricultural production and quality of life.
+The centre focuses on injecting new technological inputs in agricultural and agro-based industries related to biotechnology, biodiversity, eco-technology, etc., and also on encouraging the farmers to grow tree-born oil-seeds for bio-diesel production.

-Many districts in Andhra Pradesh consist of dry land belt.
-The technologies developed by the centre will help several farmers to fruitfully utilize their lands for cultivation of tree born oil seeds for production of biodiesel.
-It helps increase the income of rural population and also the landless families will be benefited by the pods containing the oil seeds by supplying them to oil mills.
-The growth of medicinal plants and herbal drug production will supplement the income of the villagers.
+Many districts in Andhra Pradesh consist of dryland belt.
+The technologies developed by the centre will help several farmers to fruitfully utilize their lands for cultivation of tree-born oil-seeds for production of bio-diesel.
+It will help increase the income of rural population and the landless families will be benefited by supplying pods with oil-seeds to oil mills.
+The cultivation of medicinal plants and herbal drug production will supplement the income of the villagers.

 The centre would act as a catalyst to improve the quality of human life in rural India through its pilot demonstrations and extension programmes.
 The approach is based on the principle of social inclusion in access to technologies to bridge the gap between the rich and poor.

-Objectives:Keeping the sole aim as “poverty alleviation and improvement of standards of life” for the rural community which constitute nearly 70% of Indian population, the centre aims at :
+Objectives:With the sole aim of “poverty alleviation and improvement of standards of life” for the rural community which constitutes nearly 70% of Indian population, the centre aims at :

-- Dissemination of improved technical know-how through participatory research to enable the targeted group to acquire better skill for their work.
+- Dissemination of improved technical know-how through participatory research to enable the targeted group to acquire better skills for their work.

-- Showing newer income generating means through utilization of the resources available around them through organizing training programmes, workshops and seminars.
+- Showing newer income generating means through utilization of the resources available around them by organizing training programmes, workshops, and seminars.